 Most Americans need to change their mindset about the things we consider as “want” but are not necessary for us to live.
 It is easier to change our list of “wants” if we take the time to study the lives of most people in third-world countries.
 You see, most of the “needs” that are so essential for them to survive in life are found in our “wants” category.
 Is that not unfortunate?

-For example, some of the things we “want” but are optional are cable TV, movie streaming services, unlimited data on your mobile, frequent vacations, membership in gyms, very fast internet service, and tickets to the game instead of watching the game on TV.
+For example, some of the things we “want” but are optional are cable TV, movie streaming services, unlimited data on your mobile, new furniture, frequent vacations, membership in gyms, very fast internet service, and tickets to the game instead of watching the game on TV.

 These are things that should be considered avoidable expenses.
 They can directly contribute towards the percentage decrease of your “wants” category if you can change your lifestyle.